prthik/WORDLE-Java/README.md

 ---

-*This project was made for the 2025 AP Computer Science Principles Examination Performance Task.*
+*This project is the Java version of https://github.com/prthik/WORDLE-Python.*